Adrewcav/Adrewcav/README.md

 ### Hi, I’m Andrew (@Adrewcav)

 ### I'm passionate about software and data!
-- 👀 I’m interested in Data Science.
+- 👀 I’m interested in Web Development.
-- 🌱 I’m currently learning Python & Tensorflow.
+- 🌱 I’m currently learning MERN.
-- 💞️ I’m looking to collaborate on data analysis projects.
+- 💞️ I’m looking to collaborate on Web Applications.
 - 📫 How to reach me andrew.s.cavalier@gmail.com and my [website](andrewscavalier.com).

 <!---
 Adrewcav/Adrewcav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.